I’ve been there too, feeling lost and unsure of how to improve my business.

 In my experience, there are a few main types of audits I can choose from to help optimize my sales performance.
 Consider the following types:

-No idea, how to conduct your sales audit effectively?
+No idea on how to conduct your sales audit effectively?
 No worries.
 Listen carefully to the detailed step-by-step process that I’ve learned from my experience.

 Step 1: Define the Scope